 This distinct curriculum subject is vital in supporting all pupils to manage their lives during and beyond the Covid crisis.
 A key outcome for PSHE education is that children and young people know when, where, and how to access support if they need help.

 Personal, Social, Health and Economic education (PSHE) gives children and young people the knowledge, skills and understanding they need to lead confident, healthy, safe, successful and purposeful lives.
 When taught well, PSHE education helps pupils to achieve their full academic potential and supports them to leave school equipped with skills they will need throughout later life.
 A new evidence review by Pro Bono Economics highlights ‘very strong evidence’ that high-quality PSHE learning ‘has a positive impact on academic attainment’.
-This latest evidence has prompted campaigners to reiterate their call for statutory status to raise quality in all schools, for all pupils

-A holistic and curriculum focused approach to PSHE in schools gives pupils the skills to manage their own on and offline lives, and successfully navigate new experiences and challenges.
+A holistic and curriculum-focused approach to PSHE in schools gives pupils the skills to manage their own on and offline lives, and successfully navigate new experiences and challenges.
 Research from the PHSE Association states ‘Pupils agree that PSHE education is a vital part of their preparation for life, with 92% of those who have been taught the subject believing all young people should receive high-quality PSHE lessons.’

 It is an exciting time for PSHE:

 - The Children's Social Work Bill (April 2017) has made relationships education (primary) and relationships and sex education (RSE) in secondary compulsory in all schools in England from September 2020.
-This has resulted in most of PSHE becoming statutory for school aged pupils in state funded schools.
+This has resulted in most of PSHE becoming statutory for school-aged pupils in state-funded schools.